IchenSung/car-emission-forecast/README.md

 - Analyze the impact of emerging vehicle types like electric and hybrid vehicles.

 ## License
-This project is for educational and research purposes only.
+This project is intended for educational and research purposes only.
+It includes examples of SQL database management and cloud database integration using AWS RDS (MariaDB).
+Please ensure appropriate credential management and access controls when deploying similar database solutions in production environments.